 Getting a Copy of the Caveat

 A copy of the land title certificate and corresponding caveat can be obtained through any Alberta Registry.
 You must know the legal description, Land Identification Number Code (LINC number) or the title number for the property you want to search.
+If you only have a municipal address, they can look up the legal description, but may charge a modest fee for doing so.

 You will need the caveat registration number found on the title in order to obtain a copy of the corresponding caveat.